-Unemployment Rate in South Korea is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in South Korea to stand at 3.80 in 12 months time.
-In the long-term, the South Korea Unemployment Rate is projected to trend around 3.80 percent in 2020, according to our econometric models.
+Unemployment Rate in South Korea is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Korea Unemployment Rate is projected to trend around 3.30 percent in 2024 and 3.20 percent in 2025, according to our econometric models.